rmaciver/safas/docs/use.md

 # Use

-### Processing a video
+### Processing a floc sedimentation video
-A description of the GUI components referred to here is given in the ''GUI description'' section.
+This A description of the GUI components referred to here is given in the ''GUI description'' section.

 Steps: